Storytelling in Small Groups

 Our lives are lived by the influences of our past experiences, interactions with others, beliefs, and cultural worldviews.
 We often live our lives imagining the future.
 This acknowledges and gives us hope for what is yet to be.
 At any given moment, our choices are formed from our past experiences, thoughts, and beliefs.
 Our choices, leading to action, create new experiences that we remember as stories once they have been experienced.

 Our attachment to our stories, and stories others have told us, often moves us from being in present moment.
 The present moment is all we have.
 We are never not in the present moment.
 Our bodies, emotions, and soul live in the present moment.
 Our minds, however, can get easily distracted and often will be drawn to our stories from the past or to the future of fear or hope.
 Our minds are often preoccupied with our stories, rather than being present in the moment.

 One way to begin to reshape how we hear and make sense of our stories is to share them with others or write them down.
 In the process of sharing our story, we take it from our mind and the emotions attached to it, into a different space.
 I believe, and have experienced, that by sharing our stories with others, we can begin to heal and transform ourselves and the world we share.

-Bringing and acknowledging the energy and emotions of the past story into the present moment can often release some of the negative emotions that keep us emotionally.
+Bringing and acknowledging the energy and emotions of the past story into the present moment can often release some of the negative emotions that can keep us emotionally stuck.
 My hope is that by sharing stories with others or journaling, we can begin to release the emotional grip these stories hold on us.
 We can then live more fully in the present moment.

 I, with the help of others, have created a series of different storytelling reflections and questions that will hopefully encourage storytelling, healing, and transformation.
-This can be accomplished in a small group, with a partner, or by journaling by oneself.
+This can be done in a small group, with a partner/friend/therapist, or by journaling by oneself.